 In Year One, students begin with an Introduction to the Medical Profession week during which students are familiarized with the six Institutional Learning Objectives and begin to develop the attitudes and habits of professionals.
-This is followed by a nine week integrated Molecular Basis of Medicine course which incorporates the fundamentals of biochemistry, genetics and cell biology.
-The remainder of the year consists of an integrated systems-based curriculum which includes all major organ systems taught in the courses of Physiology, Anatomy, Histology, Behavioral Science, Ethics and Neuroscience.
-Throughout the year, students participate in an Introduction to Clinical Skills course which teaches students the fundamental aspects of history taking and physical examination.
-To allow for early clinical exposure, students are paired with a physician mentor with whom they spend time during both semesters.
+This is followed by a 15-week integrated Molecular and Cellular Foundations course incorporating the fundamentals of biochemistry, genetics, cell biology, microbiology and immunology.
+A longitudinal course, Physicians in Practice, accompanies the courses of the fall semester and encompasses the attributes of "physicianship", including humanism and ethics, communication skills, professional education.
+The remainder of the year consists of an integrated systems-based curriculum, which includes all relevant foundational and clinical disciplines for the study of hematology, oncology, neurology, orthopedics, behavioral sciences, gastroenterology and nutrition.
+Longitudinal patient care course will complement the organ-system courses involving pedagogy on clinical and communication skills.
+Parts 1 ends in a 9-week summer break with many opportunities for students to pursue a research elective.